-For those with more than a passing interest in African politics, the incessant 24 hour news and social media chatter about the health of U.S. presidential candidate Hillary Clinton and that of her rival Donald Trump, may appear quaint.
+For those with more than a passing interest in African politics, the incessant 24 hour news and social media chatter about the health of Democratic Party U.S. presidential candidate Hillary Clinton and that of her Republican Party rival Donald Trump, may appear strange.
 Because, when it comes to electoral politics or the health of a head of state in Africa, the physical condition of the dear leader is basically off limits and subject to much obfuscation and mystery, in some cases even after they’ve long left us.

 Earlier this month, Robert Mugabe — who has served as either Prime Minister or President of Zimbabwe uninterrupted since independence in 1980 — arrived back from a trip to East Asia.
 Rumors quickly spread that he had gone for medical treatment.
 He had made secretive trips to East Asia before to be treated for prostate cancer or cataracts.
 A 2008 American diplomatic cable released by WikiLeaks confirmed most of this.
 Mugabe made a similar trip in 2012.
 During his most recent trip, rumors swirled in local media that he had died.
 On arrival back in Harare after a few days, Mugabe tried to make light of the situation: “Yes, I was dead, it’s true I was dead.
 I resurrected as I always do.”